-- A. Regarding Part A of the proposed waivers, for locating the PV SOLAR ARRAY less than one-half mile from an incorporated municipality and within the contiguous urban growth area of a municipality: - (1) The waiver {IS/ IS NOT} in accordance with the general purpose and intent of the Zoning Ordinance and {WILL/ WILL NOT} be injurious to the neighborhood or to the public health, safety, and welfare because: the Village of Bondville has been notified of this case and has not provided comments as of September 6, 2023. - (2) Special conditions and circumstances {DO / DO NOT} exist which are peculiar to the land or structure involved, which are not applicable to other similarly situated land and structures elsewhere in the same district because: the Village of Bondville was notified of the proposed Special Use Permit on August 21, 2023 and no comments have been received. - (3) Practical difficulties or hardships created by carrying out the strict letter of the regulations sought to be varied {WILL / WILL NOT} prevent reasonable or otherwise permitted use of the land or structure or construction because: without the waiver, the project could not be constructed on the subject property. - (4) The special conditions, circumstances, hardships, or practical difficulties {DO / DO NOT} result from actions of the applicant because: the petitioner was aware of this requirement but decided to request the waiver so that the project could proceed. - (5) The requested waiver {SUBJECT TO THE PROPOSED SPECIAL CONDITION} {IS / IS NOT} the minimum variation that will make possible the reasonable use of the land/structure because: without the waiver, the project could not be constructed on the subject property. - B. Regarding Part B of the proposed waivers, for not submitting a Landscape Plan with weed control plan prior to consideration of the Special Use Permit by the Board: - (1) The waiver {IS/ IS NOT} in accordance with the general purpose and intent of the Zoning Ordinance and {WILL/ WILL NOT} be injurious to the neighborhood or to the public health, safety, and welfare because: the petitioner will still need to provide this document prior to receiving a Zoning Use Permit. - (2) Special conditions and circumstances {DO / DO NOT} exist which are peculiar to the land or structure involved, which are not applicable to other similarly situated land and structures elsewhere in the same district because: the petitioner continues to work on a Landscape Plan and weed control plan that is customized to the subject property.
+Amendment in Case 109-AM-23 that would provide appropriate zoning for the PV SOLAR ARRAY. - (2) Special conditions and circumstances {DO / DO NOT} exist which are peculiar to the land or structure involved, which are not applicable to other similarly situated land and structures elsewhere in the same district because: the Village of Bondville was notified of the proposed Special Use Permit on August 21, 2023 and on October 25, 2023, filed a Resolution of Protest against the required Map Amendment in Case 109-AM-23 that would provide appropriate zoning for the PV SOLAR ARRAY.no comments have been received. - (3) Practical difficulties or hardships created by carrying out the strict letter of the regulations sought to be varied {WILL / WILL NOT} prevent reasonable or otherwise permitted use of the land or structure or construction because: without the waiver, the project could not be constructed on the subject property. - (4) The special conditions, circumstances, hardships, or practical difficulties {DO / DO NOT} result from actions of the applicant because: the petitioner was aware of this requirement but decided to request the waiver so that the project could proceed. - (5) The requested waiver {SUBJECT TO THE PROPOSED SPECIAL CONDITION} {IS / IS NOT} the minimum variation that will make possible the reasonable use of the land/structure because: without the waiver, the project could not be constructed on the subject property. - B. Regarding Part B of the proposed waivers, for not submitting a Landscape Plan with weed control plan prior to consideration of the Special Use Permit by the Board: - (1) The waiver [IS/ IS NOT] in accordance with the general purpose and intent of the Zoning Ordinance and [WILL/ WILL NOT] be injurious to the neighborhood or to the public health, safety, and welfare because: the petitioner will still need to provide this document prior to receiving a Zoning Use Permit. - (2) Special conditions and circumstances [DO / DO NOT] exist which are peculiar to the land or structure involved, which are not applicable to other similarly situated land and structures elsewhere in the same district because: the petitioner continues to work on a Landscape Plan and weed control plan that is customized to the subject property.